averagehuman/argskwargs.io/src/articles/2013/maths/mathematical-induction.rst

 1. All men are mortal [General Truth]
 2. Socrates is a man [Particular Truth]

-Then the further particular truth - Socrates is mortal - necessarily follows.
+Then a further truth - that Socrates is mortal - necessarily follows.

 Induction
 ~~~~~~~~~